 Grifalco was founded in 2004 by Tuscan winemakers Fabrizio Piccin and Cecilia Naldoni who decided that southern Italy was more auspicious then their native Tuscany.
 The name Grifalco was developed from the abundant hawks that thrive in the Vulture region, and the mythological griffin.
-The Piccin family currently has 18 hectares of mineral rich vineyards located on extinct volcanoes.
+The Piccin family currently has 18 hectares of mineral rich vineyards located on Mount Vulture.
 The Gricos is their entry level “everyday wine” made from young vines with an average age of 15 years.

 Dark red-violet in colour with aromas of dried flowers, cherry and earth.
 Black cherry, lead minerals and herbaceous elements rested on firm tannins and a lengthy finish of dark chocolate and traces of cigar box spice.
 Clean and smooth, this is a lovely, straightforward Aglianico fantastic with substantial, hearty dishes.